ποΈ Sketch

 Command:

-sketch cargo-toml cli-custom
+sketch rust manifest cli-custom cargo-example.toml

 Output: